 LOVE TO READ?
 WANT TO LEARN MORE ABOUT ICELAND?

 At the Iceland Readers Retreat, avid readers gather to listen to small group lectures and talks by renowned authors while learning about the rich literary heritage of this Nordic, book-loving nation.
-Because of the Covid-19 pandemic, the retreat will be online only in 2021.
 We will have panels, talks, lectures, and discussions led by prominent authors.
-Running concurrently with the popular Iceland Writers Retreat (IWR), participants will have the opportunity to join readings and other programs with IWR faculty; we’ll announce our 2021 faculty shortly.
+Running concurrently with the popular Iceland Writers Retreat (IWR), participants will have the opportunity to join readings and other programs with IWR faculty.

 The perfect place to discover literary inspiration.”– The Daily Beast